 To make it easier for female employees who are going to give birth to take childcare leave, MSI has their substitutes work with them starting three months before the maternity leave, to get fully accustomed to the duties.
 In the shorter working hour system, working hours can be selected from six types which include flextime and rotating shift systems.

 ADI has in place a substitute employee scheme so that a female employee moving closer to giving birth can smoothly hand over duties when taking childcare leave.
-The company’s shortened time work system, which allows an employee to freely cut short his/her work hours in units of 30 minutes up to two hours a day, is one that is developed better than required under laws, authorizing an employee with a child up to elementary school third grade to use the system.
-In addition, an employee is allowed to use a scheme in which to take paid leave in units of hours and one in which to work in shifts (to be chosen from among four patterns) on account of providing childcare.
+The company’s shortened time work system, which allows an employee to freely cut short his/her work hours in units of 30 minutes up to two hours a day, as well as the shift work system (offering four different options), covers a wider scope than required under laws, authorizing an employee with a child up to elementary school third grade to use the system.
+In addition, an employee is allowed to take annual paid leave and nursing care leave in units of hours.

 MSI Aioi Life operates a system that posts substitutes from before an employee goes on childcare leave.
 Furthermore, it has also enabled a 30-minute unit setting under its shorter working hour system, and made it possible for employees to utilize this system in tandem with the flextime and rotating shift systems.